staranbeer/omegl/README.md

-this is our first attempt at creating an omegl like clone the initial plan is make it look like omegle without the functionality. and then after some time we'll start adding chat features
+this is our myattempt at creating an omegl like clone the initial plan is make it look like omegle without the functionality. and then after some time we'll start adding chat features